LookAtMe-Genius-Cameraman/T_System/docs/remote_ui/live_stream_API.md

-# Creating new Website and Stream Identity
+# Creating New Website and Stream Identity

 This process creates a new Website or Stream Identity for Online Stream ability of T_System Vision.
 For creating websites, Root authentication requires.